vikchupak/Prometheus/alerting.md

          - "/etc/prometheus/alerting-rules/*.yml"
        ```
   - Reload Prometheus app for the changes to take effect.
+  - ***If there is prometeus operator, changing the files won't take effect as Prometheus operator will ovveride the changes back***

 - **Using Prometheus operator(preferred) in k8s**
   - Create/deploy custom k8s component defined by CRD(Custom Resource Definition) `kind: PrometheusRule`.